Join the Commuter Rail Coalition and Kaplan Kirsch LLP for the 2025 Passenger Rail Law Workshop - Weekly Webinar Sessions.

 CLE ACCREDITATION

 CLE accreditation is granted on a state-by-state basis.
 Each state has its own rules and regulations that define eligible course content for CLE credit.
 Due to varying state bar approval procedures, we cannot foresee how many credits the workshop will be approved for.
 However, typically this type of course earns approximately 1 hour of general CLE credits per session (for a total of 6 hours for all six sessions).
-Please check back here for a list of states which have approved the course and for how many credits.

 It is the responsibility of each participant to file the appropriate paperwork with their own state bar(s) for continuing legal education (CLE) for this course.
-All participants will receive a letter certifying their attendance (in order to submit for CLE credits in their state).
-Most states have reciprocity agreements with one or more of the states from which we have applied for credit:

 Colorado Course ID: application pending